Netflix/PigPen/README-for-Pig-Users.md

 Pig types are confusing.
 For example, every item in a bag must also be wrapped in a tuple.

-None of these are problems for PigPen because it relies on the clojure type system, where data is just data.
+None of these are problems for PigPen because it relies on the Clojure type system, where data is just data.
 A string is always a string, and you can count objects of any type.

 ### Data format

-The Pig data format is not idempotent becasue it doesn't escape string literals.
+The Pig data format is not idempotent because it doesn't escape string literals.
 This means that there's ambiguity when you read the following line.
 There's no way to tell which comma belongs where, what was a number/boolean, or what was a number/boolean stored as a string.

     [foo,1#123,baz,3#hello, world,bar,2#true,biz,4#true]